sdavie4/sean-davie-iwh-i-practicum/README.md

 **Put your HubSpot developer test account custom objects URL link here:** https://app.hubspot.com/contacts/48068476/objects/2-36651714/views/all/list

+**NOTE: THIS IS A TRANSFERRED PRACTICUM ORIGINALLY/ACCIDENTALLY SUBMITTED VIA A DIFFERENT ACCOUNT**
 ___
 ## Tips:
 - Commit to your repository often.
 Even if you make small tweaks to your code, it’s best to be committing to your repository frequently.